deepmodeling/tbplas/doc/source/tutorial/sample/tbpm.rst

 Properties from TBPM
 ====================

-In this tutorial we demonstrate the usage of Tight-Binding Propagation Methods (TBPM) implemented in TBPLaS.
+In this tutorial, we demonstrate the usage of Tight-Binding Propagation Methods (TBPM) implemented in TBPLaS.
 TBPM can solve a lot of electronic and response properties of large tight-binding models in a much faster way than exact diagonalization.
 For the capabilities of TBPM, see :ref:`features`.
 All TBPM calculations begin with setting up a sample from the :class:`.Sample` class, followed by